 † Includes entry via train station

-Regions of Movement
+Region of Movement

 Once you’ve entered through one of these ports of entry, visitors taking advantage of the 72-hour or 144-hour transit visa in China must remain within the specified regions for each port that include:

 From the map above, you can clearly see not only which regions of China offer transit visas but also your region of movement.

 IMPORTANT: Before you move on and assume you can take advantage of the China transit visa, make sure you read the rest of this article detailing the remaining restrictions and rules for using this visa.

-Finally, if you wish to spend more than 6 days in China or if you want the freedom to move around anywhere you want in the country, you’re better off applying for and getting a traditional China visa.
+Finally, if you wish to spend more than 6 days (144 hours) in China or if you want the freedom to move around anywhere you want in the country, you’re better off applying for and getting a traditional China visa.

-Not every single country passport is eligible for China’s 144-hour transit visa.
+Not every single country passport is eligible for China’s 72-hour and 144-hour transit visa.
 There’s a good chance, however, that yours is.

 - European countries: Russia, the United Kingdom, Ireland, Cyprus, Bulgaria, Romania, Ukraine, Serbia, Croatia, Bosnia-Herzegovina, Montenegro, Macedonia (FYROM), Albania, Belarus, Monaco.